Odegaa/Odegaa/README.md

-### Software Engineer
+### Ex Software Engineer

 About me:

 Hi everyone !!!
-My name is Ruslan (Odegaa is my username :) and i'm 23 years old and from Karakalpakstan.
-I do programming and sports.
+My name is Ruslan (Odegaa is my username :) and I'm 23 y.o.

 About my technical skills: